geospatialeco/GEE_tutorials/Lab2.md

 Map.addLayer(slope, {min: 0, max: 60}, 'slope');
 ```

-4. Layers added to the map will have default names like "Layer 1", "Layer 2", etc. To improve the readability, give each layer a human­readable name.
+4. Layers added to the map will have default names like "Layer 1", "Layer 2", etc. To improve the readability, give each layer a human readable name.

 ```JavaScript
 var slope = ee.Terrain.slope(srtm);